fire1ce/3os.org/docs/infrastructure/proxmox/windows-vm-configuration.md

 ### Install all the VirtIO Drivers for Windows

-Open the VirtIO CD and run the `virtio-win-gt-x64.exe` installer.
-This will install all the missing drivers for the VM.
+Open the VirtIO CD and run the `virtio-win-gt-x64.exe`, `virtio-win-guest-tools` installer.
+This will install all the missingv irtio drivers for the VM and guest OS tools.

 ![post-virtoi-install][post-virtoi-install-image]